 We retain a strong bias for large U.S. companies for 2024.
-Sticky wage and input costs early in the year should give way later in the year to an earnings recovery that continues into 2025.
+Sticky wage and input costs early in the year should give way to an incipient earnings recovery later in the year, even as earnings may not recapture their 2022 peak until early 2025.
 We expect rising prices and valuations as the economic slowdown approaches its bottom.
 However, as earnings begin to rise late in 2024, we anticipate that price/earnings (P/E) valuations will begin to decline.